-We have a one acre walled vegetable garden at Lettercollum.
-It’s very old and has been used as a kitchen garden for the past one hundred and twenty years.
-We have grown fruit and vegetables there without the use of chemical fertilizers or insecticides for the past 26 years.
+Lettercollum is about 2kms from the village of Timoleague.
+Situated on a hillside overlooking Courtmacsherry Bay, we have a one acre walled vegetable garden.
+The garden dates from Victorian times and has been used as a kitchen garden for the past one hundred and twenty years.
+We have grown fruit and vegetables there without the use of chemical fertilizers or insecticides for the past 40 years.

 At one point there were two very large glasshouses at the top of the garden.
 When we inherited the garden the frames that held the glass were so rotten that they had to be dismantled.